 - Follow oral and written instructions;

-- Maintain and prepare files, records, reports, databases, and correspondence;
+- Maintain and prepare files, documents, records, and databases;

 - Review files and determine their content and completeness and perform follow up work as needed;